top of page

 JULIE CHANSEL / Independent journalist

-Author and educator, École Supérieure de Journalisme de Montpellier (ESJ-Pro).
+Author and educator, École Supérieure de Journalisme de Montpellier (ESJ-Pro)

 OLIVIER CLOCHARD / Geographer

-Head of CNRS research at Université de Poitiers – MIGRINTER.
+Head of CNRS research at Université de Poitiers – MIGRINTER

 FRANCESCO CORREALE / Historian